 - the type of appointment

 - how the patient wants to communicate – email, SMS, or voice

 - and more

 Part of improving the patient experience at Intiveo is our take on the virtual waiting room.
-The 2-way chat allows you to update your patients in almost real time.
+The 2-way chat allows you to update your patients in almost real-time.

 Of course, appointment reminders are just one step.
 A comprehensive understanding of this cycle is part of improving the patient experience.
 Above all, it’s important to remember that engagement at all the steps keeps your patient invested in their oral health.
-For instance, this can happen not just at the booking, but also at the post-op instructions, recall, request for review.
+For instance, this can happen not just at the booking, but also during the post-op instructions, recall, and request for review.
 Appointment reminders are an important touchpoint in this cycle.
 They bring patients into your practice.
 They keep them prepared for their appointment.

 Show your patients how much you value them!
 Get started with appointment reminders today.

 But don’t take our word for it!
 At Intiveo, we have had the opportunity to get feedback from several dental practices.
 The use of appointment reminder software greatly improved their patients’ experience.